-Fine particle pollution in Ile-de-France and the northern half of France
+Fine particle pollution in Paris and the Ile-de-France region this Wednesday, recommendations

-For several days now, air quality has been deteriorating in large parts of France, including the Île-de-France region.
-This episode of fine particle PM 2.5 pollution, caused in particular by heating and road traffic, is intensifying under the effect of a persistent cold snap.
+For several days now, air quality has been deteriorating in parts of France, including the Île-de-France region.
+This episode of fine particle PM 10 pollution, caused in particular by heating and road traffic, is intensifying.
 Health authorities are calling for vigilance in the face of a direct threat to health.

 Recommendations for vulnerable and sensitive populations